-\ The performance data quoted is historical.
+The performance data quoted is historical.
 Past performance is no guarantee of future results.
 Current performance may be higher or lower than the performance data quoted.
 The principal value and investment return of an investment will fluctuate so that your shares, when redeemed, may be worth more or less than their original cost.
 Total returns for periods of less than one year are not annualized.
 Total returns would have been lower absent the advisor fee waiver.
 The returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or on the redemptions of Fund shares.
-The Advisor has contractually agreed to waive fees and/or reimburse expenses to the Fund until at least March 1, 2021 to ensure that the Fund's total annual operating expenses after expense waiver and reimbursement (excluding any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs such as interest and dividend expenses on securities sold short, taxes; and extraordinary expenses, such as litigation expenses) will not exceed 1.25% of average daily net assets attributable to Class I shares.
+The Advisor has contractually agreed to waive fees and/or reimburse expenses to the Fund until at least March 1, 2023 to ensure that the Fund's total annual operating expenses after expense waiver and reimbursement (excluding any front-end or contingent deferred loads; brokerage fees and commissions; acquired fund fees and expenses; borrowing costs such as interest and dividend expenses on securities sold short, taxes; and extraordinary expenses, such as litigation expenses) will not exceed 1.25% of average daily net assets attributable to Class I shares.
 This agreement may be terminated by the Fund's Board of Trustees on 60 days' written notice to the Advisor.
-The Fund's total annual fund operating expense ratio, gross of fee waivers or expense reimbursements is 1.75% for Class I shares per the fee table in the Fund's February 28, 2020 Prospectus.
-These fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three year basis (within three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits as well as any expense limitation that was in effect at the time the waiver or reimbursement was made.
+The Fund's total annual fund operating expense ratio, gross of fee waivers or expense reimbursements is 1.25% for Class I shares per the fee table in the Fund's March 1, 2022 Prospectus.
+These fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years on a rolling three year basis (within three years after the fees have been waived or reimbursement was made.
 For performance information current to the most recent month-end, please call 1-833-732-8773.

-\\ The Alerian MLP Index (Total Return) is a composite of the 50 most prominent energy master limited partnerships calculated by Standard & Poor's using a float-adjusted market capitalization methodology.
-This index provides a comprehensive benchmark for investors to track the performance of the energy MLP sector.
+The Alerian MLP Index (Total Return) is a composite of the 50 most prominent energy master limited partnerships calculated by Standard & Poor's using a float-adjusted market capitalization methodology.
 Investors cannot invest directly in an index or benchmark.
 Index returns are gross of any fees, brokerage commissions or other expenses of investing.

 Holdings by type of investment % of Net Assets

-Common Stocks 77.6%
+Common Stock 74.9%

-MLP & MLP Related Securities 17.6%
+Master Limited Partnerships 23.3%

-Short-Term Investment 5.4%
+Short-Term Investment 1.4%

-Other Assets Less Liabilities (0.6)%
+Other Assets Less Liabilities 0.4%

 100.0%